Misfit-Ha/MalFramework-m/mission_framework/core/reinsertion/README.md

         * Any player can TP to the HAB
         * If enabled, players can TP from the HAB to their squad's RP

+ - Teleport to Squadmate
+        * Players can teleport to any alive member of their squad (excluding themselves) via a dialog

  - TP (Teleport Pole)
         * Teleport destinations can be created dynamically during the mission (via triggers), so players can TP to captured FOB's etc.
 ```